BinaryAura/Customize/README.md

 Directory," click other and type "&(workspace_loc)" or click Variables and select workspcae_loc.
 To make the second Launch Configuration follow the same instructions except name it "<ModName> Server" and the Main Class should be "GradleStartServer".
 Of coarse what you name the configurations is up to you, however I recomend naming them something meaningful.

+###Disclaimer

+  If you plan to use this mod please take in mind that this mod in currently in development and will be released for Alpha soon.
+This means that there are sure to be problems.
+As alpha, the mod is NOT is full operation.
+Only the bare minumum to test the functions of the mod without changing code.
+Additionally, this is first and foremost an API.
+This means this operates at a lower level than other mods.
+If I get enough requests for a particular mod I may make a class to accomadate it however, I would NOT be responsible for that class's upkeep.